Georgia

 Category: L & N

-State Web Site Department Web Site Bobcats and lynx are listed as furbearers.
-But if they are raised not for their fur or body parts, a permit is not required.
+Bobcats and lynx are listed as furbearers.
 State issues Fur Farm permit, but make one exception.
 If animal is raised not for its fur or body parts, a permit is not required.
-Importation of wild felines in the state requires an import permit.
-Possession of wild felines requires a valid permit.
-State has permits for Roadside Menageries and Wild Animal Menagerie and Zoo licenses.
-Tigers and mountain lions must be tattooed on the left thigh.
-Roadside Menageries must keep detailed records of acquisition, birth, death and transfer.
+Importation of wild felines into the state requires an import permit.
+Exotic wildlife is classified into prohibited, controlled, and non-controlled.
+Servals and jungle cats are non-controlled and may be possessed and sold as pets without a permit.
+All other felines are automatically prohibited and are limited to zoo or roadside menagerie permit, AZA facility, USDA Class C Exhibitor for less than 90 days, college, university, or government agency for scientific or public health research, scientific institution, USDA nonprofit organization that exhibits wildlife for educational or scientific purposes, a service animal, and national or state agency affiliated rescue facility.
+Exotic wildlife is classified into prohibited, controlled, and non-controlled.
+Servals and jungle cats are non-controlled and may be possessed and sold as pets without a permit.
+Roadside Menagerie is for exhibiting or using wild animals to attract trade.
+Must keep detailed records of acquisition, birth, death and transfer.
 There are also housing, feeding, treatment and care regulations.
-Roadside Menagerie Permits requires proof of $100,000 liability insurance on each occurrence of bodily injury.
+Roadside Menagerie Permits requires proof of liability insurance for bodily injury up to $25,000 per person up to $100,000 on each occurrence along with property damage up to $5,000 per occurrence.
 Insurance must be with a reputable operation and must cover all injury to the public whether negligent operation, maintenance care, confinement or supervision causes an accident.
 Permit fees are $10.00 for less then 6 animals, and over 6 animals cost $25.00.
 No more than 10 animals may be possessed with a Wild Animal Menagerie permit.
 Has caging, record keeping, feeding, treatment and sanitation requirements.
-Zoo permits require that the licensee be a non-profit organization.
+Wild Animal Menagerie is where up to 10 large cats are kept for purposes other than exhibition.
+Tigers and mountain lions must be tattooed on the left thigh.
+All generation of savannah cats are legal.

 Nebraska